WQVR: History

 Lakeview Broadcasting Company was granted a construction permit for a new station on 940 kHz in Webster, Massachusetts, on March 5, 1979; two months later, on May 7, the call sign WGFP was issued.
 The call sign stood for Gilbert Francis Perry, a relative of the original owner.

-For several years now, WGFP FM had been operating from a long wire antenna instead of a tower.
+For several years now, WGFP had been operating from a long wire antenna instead of a tower.
 On the site of the AM tower rests an experimental tower, WX1CFA, using a "crossed field" design.

 On December 29, 2017, WGFP changed formats to classic hits as “The Lake 940”.
 The station previously broadcast a country format as "Cool Country 940".

 Just Because, Inc. sold WGFP to Quinebaug Valley Broadcasting for $75,000 effective September 29, 2022; principal Kurt Jackson is a part-owner of WARE in nearby Ware.
 On October 5, 2022, the new owners applied to change the call sign to WQVR, effective October 11.